CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 1. Download the complete remote dataset or a subset and make it a new *local* data source available from the ``local`` data store.
-Open the dataset from the new local data source. **This is currently the recommended way to access remote data** as local data stores ensure sufficient I/O performance and are not bound to your internet connection and remote service availablity.
+Open the dataset from the new local data source. **This is currently the recommended way to access remote data** as local data stores ensure sufficient I/O performance and are not bound to your internet connection and remote service availability.
 2. Open the remote dataset without creating a local data copy. **This option should only be used for small subsets of the data**, e.g. time series extractions within small spatial areas, as there is currently no way to observe the data rate and status of data elements already transferred.